Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Despite this, only a small percentage of jail and prison systems even offer drug treatment, which may include drug detox services, counseling, 12-step programs, and medication.

-Substance abuse experts and researchers emphasize that drug treatment is a more effective, healthful, and cost-saving alternative to incarceration.
+Substance use disorder experts and researchers emphasize that drug treatment is a more effective, healthful, and cost-saving alternative to incarceration.

 Providing rehab rather than jail or prison time can: